Putin claims victory in Mariupol but won't storm steel plant

 Associated Press

-KYIV, Ukraine (AP) — Russian President Vladimir Putin claimed victory in the battle for Mariupol on Thursday, even as he ordered his troops not to risk more losses by storming the giant steel plant containing the last Ukrainian holdouts in the city.
+KYIV, Ukraine (AP) — Russian President Vladimir Putin claimed victory Thursday in the battle for Mariupol, even as he ordered his troops not to take the risk of storming the giant steel plant where the last Ukrainian defenders in the city were holed up in a maze of underground passages.

-Instead, he directed his forces to seal off the Azovstal plant “so that not even a fly comes through.”
+Instead, Putin directed his forces to seal off the Azovstal plant “so that not even a fly comes through.”

-Russian troops have bombarded the southeastern port city since the early days of the war and largely reduced it to ruins.
-Top officials have repeatedly claimed it was about to fall, but Ukrainian forces have stubbornly held on.

-In recent weeks, a few thousand defenders, by Russia’s estimate, holed up along with hundreds of civilians in the sprawling steel plant, as Putin’s forces pounded the site and repeatedly issued ultimatums ordering their surrender.

-“This situation means the following: They cannot physically capture Azovstal.
-They have understood this.
-They suffered huge losses there,” said Oleksiy Arestovich, an adviser to Ukrainian President Volodymyr Zelenskyy.
+After nearly two lethal months of bombardment that have largely reduced Mariupol to a smoking ruin, Russian forces appear to control the rest of the strategic southern city, including its vital but now badly damaged port.

+But 2,000 Ukrainian troops, by Moscow’s estimate, have stubbornly held out for weeks at the sprawling plant, despite a pummeling from Russian forces and repeated demands for their surrender.
+About 1,000 civilians were also trapped there, according to Ukrainian officials.

+Putin’s comments came as satellite images showed more than 200 new graves in a town where Ukrainian officials say the Russians have been burying Mariupol residents killed in the fighting.
+The imagery, from Maxar Technologies, shows long rows of graves stretching away from an existing cemetery in the town of Manhush, outside Mariupol.

+Boychenko accused the Russians of “hiding their military crimes” by taking the bodies of civilians from the city and burying them in Manhush.

 The capture of Mariupol would represent the Kremlin’s biggest victory yet of the war in Ukraine.
-It would help Moscow secure more of the coastline, complete a land bridge between Russia and the Crimean Peninsula, which Russia seized in 2014, and enable Putin to shift more forces to the larger battle now underway for Ukraine’s eastern industrial heartland.
+It would help Moscow secure more of the coastline, complete a land bridge between Russia and the Crimean Peninsula, which Russia seized in 2014, and free up more forces to join the larger and potentially more consequential battle now underway for Ukraine’s eastern industrial heartland, the Donbas.

-By painting the mission in Mariupol a success, Putin may be seeking to take the focus off the plant, which has become a global symbol of defiance.
-Even without the plant, the Russians appear to have control of the rest of the city and its vital port, though that facility seems to have been extensively damaged.
+At a joint appearance with Russian Defense Minister Sergei Shoigu, Putin declared, “The completion of combat work to liberate Mariupol is a success,” and he offered congratulations to Shoigu.

+Shoigu predicted the steel plant could be taken in three to four days, but Putin said that would be “pointless,” expressing concern for the lives of Russian soldiers.

 “The Russian agenda now is not to capture these really difficult places where the Ukrainians can hold out in the urban centers, but to try and capture territory and also to encircle the Ukrainian forces and declare a huge victory,” retired British Rear Adm.
 Chris Parry said.

-Putin’s order appeared to mean Russian forces intend to maintain the siege and wait for the defenders to surrender when they run out of food or ammunition.
-The bombardment of the plant could well continue.

-Western nations, meanwhile, rushed to pour heavy weapons into Ukraine to help it counter the new offensive in the east.
+For weeks now, Russian officials have said capturing the mostly Russian-speaking Donbas is the war’s main objective.
+Moscow’s forces opened the new phase of the fighting this week along a 300-mile (480-kilometer) front from the northeastern city of Kharkiv to the Azov Sea.

+While Russia continued heavy air and artillery attacks in those areas, it did not appear to gain any significant ground over the past few days, according to military analysts, who said Moscow’s forces were still ramping up the offensive.

-U.S. President Joe Biden announced an additional $800 million in military assistance for Kyiv, including heavy artillery, 144,000 rounds of ammunition and drones.
+U.S. President Joe Biden announced an additional $800 million in military assistance, including heavy artillery, 144,000 rounds of ammunition and drones.

 But he also warned that the $13.6 billion approved last month by the U.S. Congress for military and humanitarian aid is “almost exhausted” and more will be needed.